The global SaaS market is booming, and this growth is expected to continue through 2030, with a compound annual growth rate of 19.7%

 Lengthy and complex customer journey

 It takes anywhere between 6 and 18 months to close an enterprise deal in SaaS.
-A reason behind this is that the SaaS sales cycle is complex.
+One reason behind this is that the SaaS sales cycle is complex, and the product itself will offer multiple features and use cases that can be tailored to different needs.

 Let’s say you’re selling a financial management tool.
 First, you need to create awareness of what financial management is.
 But you also might have customers who know what financial management is.
 They are in the latter stages of the buyer's journey, comparing different financial management tools.